knupel/morpion/README.md

-This project is second round of the ticTacToc tutoral [from React tutotral](https://reactjs.org/tutorial/tutorial.html)
+This project is second round of the ticTacToc tutorial [from React tutotral](https://reactjs.org/tutorial/tutorial.html)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).